Dominic Smith Player Props: Nationals vs. Cubs

 Dominic Smith At The Plate

-- Smith is batting .232 with a double, a home run and 10 walks.
+- Smith is hitting .255 with two doubles, a home run and 10 walks.

+- Smith has reached base via a hit in 17 games this year (of 25 played), and had multiple hits in seven of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.